HarshitSamani/Project-updates/README.md

 ## Trainable threshold + CE loss validated [Dec 30, 2021]
+In this approach, I have used modified GCN with trainble threshold and used CE loss for validation.

 Best performance: \
 Train accuracy = 88.05\
 Validation accuracy = 77.53\